joe-tingsanchali-sonarsource/community-guides/dotnet-coverage-test-data-import-guide.md

   The report generation process must be executed after the build step and before the scanner `end` step.
 The following steps detail importing .NET reports:

-  1. Run the SonarScanner.MSBuild.exe `begin` command, specifying the absolute path where the reports will be available using the /d:propertyKey="path" syntax ("propertyKey" depends on the tool)
+  1. Run the SonarScanner.MSBuild.exe (or dotnet) `begin` command, specifying the absolute path where the reports will be available using the `/d:propertyKey="path"` syntax ("propertyKey" depends on the tool)
-  2. Build your project using MSBuild
+  2. Build your project using MSBuild (or dotnet)
-  3. Run your test tool, instructing it to produce a report at the same location specified earlier to the MSBuild SonarQube Runner (How to generate reports with different tools)
+  3. Run your test tool, instructing it to produce a report at the same location specified earlier to the MSBuild/dotnet SonarQube runner (see [How to generate reports with different tools](https://community.sonarsource.com/t/coverage-test-data-generate-reports-for-c-vb-net/9871))
-  4. Run the SonarScanner.MSBuild.exe `end` command
+  4. Run the SonarScanner.MSBuild.exe (or dotnet) `end` command

 * **Projects being considered as test projects by the Sonar Scanner for .NET**